realm/jazzy/README.md

 To generate documentation for mixed Swift and Objective-C projects you will first need to independently generate two [SourceKitten][sourcekitten] files from your sourcecode.
 One for Swift and one for Objective-C.

-You will then need to use the `--sourcekitten-sourcefiles` argument to pass them to jazzy.
+You will then need to use the `--sourcekitten-sourcefile` argument to pass them to jazzy.

 #### Example